 If you’re a member of a trust-based defined contribution scheme, the trustees are liable if anything goes wrong.
 They should be regularly reviewing the scheme to ensure it’s fit for purpose.

 If you’re in a contract-based defined contribution scheme, such as a group personal pension (GPP), in which a firm employs a pension provider to run the pension scheme, there’s no requirement for governance.
 However, a good employer should monitor scheme performance.

-Know your rights: Who do I complain to about my pension scheme? – what to do if you're unhappy your pension
+Know your rights: who do I complain to about my pension scheme? – what to do if you're unhappy with your pension